Unboxed-Software/solana-course/content/interest-bearing-token.md

 Amount with accrued interest at 32767: 400 tokens = 0.00000040000020767045426
 Amount with accrued interest at 32767: 500 tokens = 0.0000005000003634233328
 ```

+As you can see, the interest rate increases as more tokens are minted!

 **Log mint config**